|site search by freefind||advanced|

 Dr. Brusch, a medical doctor of noted background, had developed an interest in other natural forms of healing, his objective always the 'well-being' of the patient.
 He had set up the first acupuncture clinic to collect research data, and it was operating in his medical clinic when Rene Caisse arrived in 1959.
 He was the first doctor in the Western hemisphere to initiate a plan similar to Medicare within his clinic for those without money for medical help.
 He was extremely interested in herbs and their power to heal, which he learned from a long-time friend, a master herbalist from Lathrop, Missouri.

 The objective at Dr. Brusch's clinic was to prove the merits of this simple, non-toxic, eight herb formula called essiac.
 The formula had been used with great success on many terminally ill patients but Dr. Brusch wanted to do even better.
 They began their research on the essiac using oral treatment only.
 No other medication was used and the blend of eight herbs brewed as a tea was given on an empty stomach.
-In the hope of identifying the active ingredient, they experimented with variations of injectable solutions, each vial containing a different herb.
-This failed to isolate one single herb, proving that effective results are obtained synergistically though the unique combination of the eight herbs in the correct proportions--the essiac formula.
+In the hope of identifying the active ingredient, they experimented with injecting variations of solutions, each vial containing a different herb.
+This failed to isolate one single herb, proving that effective results are obtained though the unique combination of the eight herbs in the correct proportions--the essiac formula.

 Consequently they returned to using the essiac formula orally.
 One version of this formula is called "Flor-Essence" in the marketplace.
 A double blind study was done in which other herbal formulas were used, all of which proved to be inferior to eight herb essiac.

 Click here for our best selling eight herb essiac in the 6 month supply aggressive dose pack

 The Results of the Clinical Trials on the Benefits of Eight Herb Essiac Tea

 Some of the positive results obtained from the eight herb essiac formulas were: